Chart Color Schemes

 Age

-Mundijong's median age exceeds the national pattern
+Mundijong's population is slightly older than the national pattern